CSCfi/csc-user-guide/docs/support/tutorials/nomachine-usage.md

 # How to configure and use the NoMachine remote desktop to access CSC servers

+!!!
+Note
+    To run remote graphics on CSC servers, we now recommend you to primarily use the [Puhti web interface remote desktop](../../computing/webinterface/desktop.md).
+Usage of NoMachine to connect to CSC supercomputers will be deprecated in the near future.

-This document will briefly highlight benefits of using NoMachine, how to configure connection to CSC and how to further tailor the settings.
+This document will briefly highlight features of NoMachine, how to configure connection to CSC and how to further tailor the settings.

 [TOC]